PrashrayaPanta/EcommerceBackendCodsoft/README.md

 4. **Review System**
    Allow users to add the review if customer is login only.

-5 .Role Managment
+5. **Role Managment
    allow only admin to create staff and other brand , productr, category to be done by both admin and staff

 ## Key Learning

    FrontEnd Learning

-   - Learned about browser storage.
+   - Learned about browser storage
-   - Learned about
    - Learned about async operation handling.
    - Learned the appproach of segrettating the project that is running through separte domain.
    - Making the design Responsive and using position property.